-Parameter Default Choices Description IP Address 0.0.0.0 x.x.x.x where x ranges from 1 to 255 This IP address, also known as the direct IP address, always applies only to this unit.
-The IP Address should be assigned by the person responsible for your network.
+Parameter Default Choices Description IP Address 0.0.0.0 x.x.x.x where This IP address, also known as the direct IP x ranges address, always applies only to this unit.
+The IP from Address should be assigned by the person 1 to 255 responsible for your network.
 TCP/IP network administrators are familiar with these sorts of parameters and can assign values that work with your existing network.
 If the IP address is improperly set, your device might not be able to communicate on the network and could disrupt network communications.
-Redundant IP Disable Disable Enable Enabling this feature allows the Ethernet Interface to share an IP address with the corresponding Ethernet Interface in the other unit.
+Redundant IP Disable Disable Enabling this feature allows the Ethernet Interface Enable to share an IP address with the corresponding Ethernet Interface in the other unit.
 When this parameter is enabled, a Redundant IP Address must be entered.
-Redundant IP Address 0.0.0.0 x.x.x.x where x ranges from 1 to 255 (Available only when the Redundant IP parameter is set to Enable.)
-The IP address shared by two Ethernet Interfaces that are connected to the same network and reside in separate units (one in the Primary CPU and the other in the Secondary CPU).
+Redundant IP 0.0.0.0 x.x.x.x where (Available only when the Redundant IP parameter is Address x ranges set to Enable.)
+The IP address shared by two from Ethernet Interfaces that are connected to the same 1 to 255 network and reside in separate units (one in the Primary CPU and the other in the Secondary CPU).
 Although the redundant IP address is shared by both Ethernet Interfaces, only the Interface in the Active unit responds to this IP address.
 This IP address is assigned in addition to the device's Primary IP address.
 The redundant IP address must not be the same as the direct IP address of either Ethernet Interface.
 The redundant IP address must be on the same sub-network as the direct IP address and Gateway IP Address, if used.
 For more information about Ethernet redundancy, refer to the PACSystems RX3i and RSTi-EP TCP/IP Ethernet Communications User Manual, GFK-2224.
+Produce EGD on False False When this feature is enabled (True) the active unit Redundant IP True will produce EGD using the redundant IP address as the source IP address.
+When this feature is disabled (False) the active unit will produce EGD using the direct IP address.

-Table 5-5: Ethernet Interface Parameter Definitions
+Table 11: Ethernet Interface Parameter Definitions

-5.1.13 Rack Module Configuration Parameters
+5.4.5 Rack Module Configuration Parameters

-5.1.13.1 I/O Interrupts
+I/O Interrupts